 North Carolina has the highest mountain peaks in the eastern U.S. and 300 miles of shoreline—something for every taste.
-Drive along the Blue Ridge Parkway, which winds through two national forests, and stop at the Biltmore Estate, America's largest privately owned home, near Asheville.
+Drive along the Blue Ridge Parkway, which winds through two national forests, and stop at Biltmore, America's largest privately owned home, near Asheville.
 You'll find restaurants (try the state's famous barbecue) and cultural activities in Raleigh, Charlotte and the college town of Chapel Hill.
-And on the barrier islands of the Outer Banks, you can visit the Wright Brothers National Memorial, site of the man's first powered flight—or stay on the ground with your toes in the sand.
+And on the barrier islands of the Outer Banks, you can visit the Wright Brothers National Memorial, site of man's first powered flight—or stay on the ground with your toes in the sand.

 North Carolina Highlights

 There’s a reason the Blue Ridge Parkway is called ‘America’s Favorite Drive’.
 Actually, there are lots of reasons—glorious autumn foliage, spring flowers, charming towns, friendly mountain folk, rich Appalachian culture, dramatic vistas and intriguing tunnels.
 The parkway stretches 250 miles in North Carolina, from Cherokee and the entrance to the Great Smoky Mountains National Park to the Virginia-North Carolina border and beyond.
 It has more than 200 scenic overlooks (with 16 peaks at more than 6,000 feet in elevation), 369 hiking trails and 26 tunnels (25 of which are in North Carolina).

 North Carolina barbecue.
 Starting at the Skylight Inn in Ayden and finishing at Herb’s Pit BBQ in Murphy, the North Carolina Barbecue Society Historic Barbecue Trail spotlights 24 stops that specialise in roasting pig the old-fashioned way—slowly over pits of wood or charcoal.